7 Best Health Insurance Plans for Retirees and Seniors

 Want more options?
 Check out all the top picks for the best short-term health insurance plans.

-Best if you have a low income: Medicaid
+Best health insurance for seniors who have a low income: Medicaid

 Medicaid is the most affordable plan for seniors and retirees who have low incomes.